AMWA-TV/info-006/docs/Device implementation How To.md

 ```

 We now have a WebSocket session `3` open for our WebSocket King client.
-Next retrieve the Control elements and locate the Stereo Gain control block.
+Next retrieve the members of the root block in order to identify the location of the Stereo gain block.

 Send the following JSON Formatted command to the NC-01 WebSocket Use the Session ID received in the previous command.
 In our case `3`: